Jabbawukis/sample-efficiency-evaluation-results/README.md

 ## Probing on training data slices

 Train a model on the whole dataset and probe it after a slice of the training data has been processed.

+Workflow:

+1. shuffle the dataset
+2. split it into slices
+3. count fact occurrences on each slice
+4. tokenize each slice to get the number of rows per slice
+5. train the model on the shuffled and tokenized dataset and set a checkpoint approx. at the end of each slice (as save_steps)
+6. probe each model checkpoint

+Result: probing results for each model checkpoint, capturing the learning progress of the model.

 - training script (for modified training arguments, see below): [train.py](https://github.com/Jabbawukis/sample_efficiency_evaluation/blob/main/model_training_setups/GPT2/wikimedia_wikipedia_20231101_en/train.py)

 #### 1. gpt2_from_scratch